The Complete Guide to IFRS 16 Lease Accounting

 Lease payments - Spot rate on payment date

 Foreign exchange differences on the lease liability are recognised in profit or loss.
+This means currency movements can create volatility in the income statement even when the underlying lease terms have not changed.

 Read our detailed guide on foreign currency leases →